TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact TRUSTe at https://feedback-form.truste.com/watchdog/request.

-Overview What does this privacy policy cover?
+Overview What does this Privacy Policy cover?
 What information do we collect?

 *   Registration Information
 *   Billing Information